SamsonOngqx/Prompt-Classifier/README.md

     "class": "<Input Class>"
 }
 ```
+"is_prompt_injection": Specifies whether the input is Benign or a Legitimate Prompt Injection.
+"class": If the input is benign, the value is "benign".
+If it is a prompt injection, this field contains the detected attack class.

 For example:
 If the input is a legitimate prompt injection attempt, the output of the function will be: